limi/limi.github.io/_posts/2013-10-08-checkboxes.md

 ![NSS](https://i.imgur.com/eLDED0a.png)

-As Privacy Engineer Monica Chew at Mozilla asks, “[Is it really worth having a preference panel that benefits fewer than 2% of users overall?]”&#8202;&mdash;&#8202;obvious spoiler alert: The answer is no.
+As Privacy Engineer Monica Chew at Mozilla asks, “[Is it really worth having a preference panel that benefits fewer than 2% of users overall?]” — obvious spoiler alert: The answer is no.

 On the flipside, from that same article: how many users have we broken the web for when 1.6% of them may have TLS support turned off, and possibly not be aware of it?
 Even 1% of a few hundred million isn’t a trivial number of people.